seeker25/bcregistry/README.md

 $ npm install

 # serve with hot reload at localhost:8080
+# NB: supports only 2 concurrent browser sessions, so more sessions may display strangely or not at all
 $ npm run dev

 # build for production and launch server